magnussimonsen/highschool_slides/slides/example.typ

 #show: slides.with(
   ratio: "16-9",
-  main-font: "Calibri", // Default value is can be tweaked in slides_core.typ
+  main-font: "Calibri", // Default value is can be tweaked in core.typ
-  code-font: "Consolas", // Default value is can be tweaked in slides_core.typ
+  code-font: "Consolas", // Default value is can be tweaked in core.typ
-  font-size-headers: 20pt, // Default value is can be tweaked in slides_core.typ
+  font-size-headers: 20pt, // Default value is can be tweaked in core.typ
-  font-size-content: 16pt, // Default value is can be tweaked in slides_core.typ
+  font-size-content: 16pt, // Default value is can be tweaked in core.typ
   footer_text: "Slides Demo", // Default value is emty string if not set
   equation_numbering_globally: true, // Default set to "false" if not set.
-  percent_lighter: 90%, // Color lightness for focusboxes (default: 90%)
-  // The defult colors are: blue, red, green, cyan, magenta, yellow, gray, white, and can be used directly, and they can be customized in slides_utils.typ
+  // The defult colors are: blue, red, green, cyan, magenta, yellow, gray, white, and can be used directly, and they can be customized in utils.typ
 )

-// ============ SLIDE 1: Focus Boxes and Equations ============
+// SLIDE 1: Focus Boxes and Equations
 #slide(headercolor: blue, title: "Focus Boxes and Equations")[
   #focusbox(bg: green, width: 60%, center_x: true, center_y: true)[
     This is a x- and y-centerd *green focusbox* with 60% width and an unnumbered equation: